fastify/fastify-bearer-auth/Readme.md

 * `contentType`: If the content to be sent is anything other than `application/json`, then the `contentType` property must be set (optional)
 * `bearerType`: string specifying the Bearer string (optional)
+* `function auth (key) {}` : this function will test if a key is valid.
+If the key is valid it must return a truthy value  or a promise that resolves to a truthy value.
+If function resolves to falsey values (false,null,undefined,0) authentication will fail with 401 value.
+If function fails or promise rejects authentication will fail (see `failSilent`).
+If `auth` is a function, `keys` will be ignored.
+* `failSilent`: if set to true and `auth` is specified any error or rejection ocurred while calling `auth` will be returned with a 401 status and a invalid authorization header.
+If set to false it will return a 500 status wit the error or the rejection.

 The default configuration object is: